 Kat Austen is a person.
 In her artistic practice, she focusses on environmental issues.
 She melds disciplines and media, creating sculptural and new media installations, performances and participatory work.
 Austen’s practice is underpinned by extensive research and theory, and driven by a motivation to explore how to move towards a more socially and environmentally just future.

-Austen has exhibited at Bonhams Art Gallery, London; The Polar Museum, Cambridge; Kuehlhaus, Berlin, among others, and her work is held internationally in private collections.
-She has performed around the globe, including at Opera North, Leeds; Fusion Festival, Berlin and Headlands Center for the Arts, San Francisco.
+Austen has exhibited at Changwon Sculpture Biennale, Republic of Korea; Jeju Museum of Art, Republic of Korea; V&A, UK; Bonhams Art Gallery, UK; The Polar Museum, UK; Contemporary Museum, Wrocław, Poland; Prater Galerie, Germany; LABoral, Spain; Bozar Centre for Fine Arts, Belgium among others, and her work is held internationally in public and private collections.
+She has performed around the globe, including at Opera North, UK; BALTIC, UK; Fusion Festival, Germany; Ars Electronica Festival, Austria and Headlands Center for the Arts, US.